obsproject/obs-studio/docs/sphinx/reference-services.rst

    (Optional)

-   :return: The output type that should be used with this service
+   :return: The output type that should be preferred with this service

 .. member:: const char **(*get_supported_video_codecs)(void *data)